 Privacy Concerns and Consumer Protection Failures

 Microsoft Cloud App Security (MCAS) is a Shadow IT discovery tool that ranks over 20,000 companies across more than 70 risk factors.
 Zoom averages a 6/10 rating in MCAS and in the screenshot below, you can see its failure to adhere to common compliance frameworks and consumer privacy laws.
-If you work in education, Zoom is not FERPA (Family Educational Rights and Privacy Act) compliant and you should discontinue use as soon as possible.
-Update 4/6: The MCAS product team is reviewing Zoom’s recently revised K12 Privacy statement to validate FERPA, COPPA, and CCPA compliance.
-This post will be updated if Zoom completes any new compliance frameworks.
+If you work in education, Zoom is not FERPA (Family Educational Rights and Privacy Act) compliant, which should prompt you to leave the platform as soon as possible.

 Other digital platforms collect data in a similar way, but Zoom’s access has extended even to the content shared while using the service.
 This has resulted in recent lawsuits for violation of the California Consumer Protection Act, and an investigation by the New York State Attorney General.

 When you sign up for a free online consumer product or service, you are likely the product.
 And all of your data is probably being sold to third-parties.

 Zoom has become a lot more popular in recent weeks, but it’s got a history of sketchiness that goes back further.
 Last summer Apple issued its own update to remove Zoom software from Macs after it discovered that Zoom used a hidden web server on Macs, ostensibly to provide additional convenience.
 This web server created a serious vulnerability that allowed any website to start a Zoom call automatically on a user’s computer with the webcam on, without the user’s direction.